-Prioritize opportunities for active travel in places with the worst health outcomes and limited access to recreation and healthy foods through implementing multimodal transportation projects or projects that reduce
+Prioritize opportunities for active travel in places with the worst health outcomes and limited access to recreation and healthy foods through implementing multimodal transportation projects or projects that reduce barriers around highways and railroad tracks.

 Mitigate the pressures of displacement through ongoing partnership and collaboration between City staff and community leaders in Denver's historically underserved communities.
-Co-create anti-displacement and equitable development strategies with communities experiencing displacement pressure and elevate community-identified transportation challenges and solutions.
+Co-create anti-displacement and equitable development strategies with communities experiencing displacement pressure and elevate

 Research, share, and maintain documentation of the racial and cultural histories in Denver, including the historic decisions that led to current-day disparities to inform solutions that advance racial equity.
-Elevate and celebrate the unique racial and cultural histories of Denver's priority communities in
+Elevate and celebrate the unique racial and cultural histories of Denver's priority communities in transportation planning processes and improvements.